Cassette is a small functional programming language. It looks like this:

 Comments can appear at the end of a line or span multiple lines.

-; end of line comment --- Multiline comment Comment text must be between triple lines. ---
+; end of line comment --- Multiline comment Comment text must be between triple hyphens. ---

 Values